-The world’s greatest cycling race takes place from Saturday June 26 to Sunday July 18th 2021.
+The Tour de France is the world’s greatest cycling race.
+It takes place from Friday July 1 to Sunday July 24 2022.
 The Tour de France is gruelling, exciting and dramatic.
-Discover the main stages, riders, facts, distances and some fun facts in this guide to the Tour de France 2021 – the 108th race.
+Discover the main stages, riders, facts, distances and some fun facts in this guide to the Tour de France 2022 – the 109th race.

 Founded in 1903 by Henri Desgrange, the editor of L’Auto newspaper, it’s the third biggest sporting event in the world after the Olympic Games and the FiFa World Cup.

-The 2021 Tour de France start (named, naturally, the Grand Départ) starts on Saturday June 26th in Brest in Brittany.
+The 2022 Tour de France start (named, naturally, the Grand Départ) starts on Friday July 1th in Denmark.

 2 rest days